arturocr/arturocr/README.md

 ## Hi there 👋

-I'm a **Principal Software Engineer** at [Parsley Health](https://parsleyhealth.com), currently living in Costa Rica. 🇨🇷
+I'm a **Front-End Architect**, currently living in Costa Rica. 🇨🇷

-**JavaScript is my passion**, enjoying it a little bit more every single day for the last 11 years.
+**JavaScript is my passion**, enjoying it a little bit more every single day for the last 12 years.

 - 👨‍👩‍👧‍👦 Father of two.
 - ✌️ I’m looking to collaborate on Open Source.